rueter/rueter.github.io/emerald/erme/docs/erme_pieces.md

 # ERME Pieces

 This is a list of the pieces published in erme-s-v2-korp on the CSC Korp server.
-The pieces are in Erzya and Moksha.
+There are 107 pieces in Erzya and Moksha.

 |Author|Piece|Language|Original|Genre|Publication|Publisher|Year of publication|Place|Number of pages|word count|character count|page range|e-correctors|Author Geo|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|